Learning-Augmented Robust Algorithmic Recourse: Omitted Details from Section

-\paragraph{Proof of Theorem~\ref{thm:opt-l1-linf}} To prove Theorem~\ref{thm:opt-l1-linf} and verify the optimality of Algorithm~\ref{alg:l1-linf}, we first make some observations and prove some useful lemmas.
-Without loss of generality, throughout this section we will be assuming that $\thetaz[i]\neq \thetaz[j]$ for any two dimensions $i\neq j$.\footnote{This can be easily guaranteed by an arbitrarily small perturbation of these values without having any non-trivial impact on the model, but all of our results hold even without this assumption; it would just introduce some requirement for tie-breaking that would make the arguments slightly more tedious.}
+So to prove Theorem~\ref{thm:opt-l1-linf}, it suffices to show that Algorithm~\ref{alg:l1-linf} will compute the optimal solution for Equation~\eqref{eq:xr} when $f_{\thetaz}$ is a generalized linear model.
+Without loss of generality, throughout this section, we will be assuming that $\thetaz[i]\neq \thetaz[j]$ for any two dimensions $i\neq j$.
+This can be easily guaranteed by an arbitrarily small perturbation of these values without having any non-trivial impact on the model, but all of our results hold even without this assumption; it would just introduce some requirement for tie-breaking that would make the arguments slightly more tedious.
+Furthermore, we use $e_i$ to denote a $d$-dimensional unit vector with all zeros except for the $i$-th coordinate, which has a value of one.

 \begin{observation} For a fixed set of parameter values, the problem of optimizing robustness in our setting can be captured as computing a recourse $\robx$ aiming to minimize the value of a function $J(\cdot)$ whose value depends only on the distance cost of $\newx$, i.e., $\|\newx-\xz\|_1$, and its inner product with an adversarially chosen $\newtheta\in \Theta_\alpha$.
 Formally, our goal is to compute a recourse $\robx$ such that: